Wilderness Skills Basics Winter

 These courses may be repeated, or taken in sequence – with each season bringing unique challenges and opportunities for growth.

-The “Basics” is recommended, but not required for the “Advanced” or the “Mentoring Certificate”.
+Fall and/or Winter are recommended, but not required for the “Advanced” or the “Mentoring Certificate.”